Mbed-TLS/mbedtls-docs/kb/how-to/random_generator_cloning.md

 - When the child is moved to a new or existing PID namespace before any call to the PSA random generator, and the PID in the child's namespace might match the PID of the original process.
 - When using the Linux `clone3()` system call with a `set_tid` array to force the PID of the new process.

-If your application might be concerned by these edge cases, you will need to treat forking as an external cloning event, as discussed in “TODO”.
+If your application might be concerned by these edge cases, you will need to treat forking as an external cloning event, as discussed in “[Protecting an application on a cloned system](#protecting-an-application-on-a-cloned-system)”.

 ### Protecting the PSA random generator with older library versions